gralin/acc-api-python/README.md

 ## About

 This package alows you to communicate with Avigilon Control Center (ACC) API.
-Before you can start using it, you need to send and email to integrations@avigilon.com and ask for your unique pair of user nonce and user key values.
-Only having those will you be able to communicate with ACC server instance.
+Please join [Avigilon Technology Partner Program](https://www.avigilon.com/partners/technology-partner-program#become-a-partner) prior to using it in your project.
+When you become Avigilon partner, in addition to support, you will be receive your unique set of `user_nonce` and `user_key` to be used by your integration.
+Only with this data will you be able to communicate with the ACC server instance.

 ## Features